openmsr/CAD_to_OpenMC/README.md

 # Known problems
 - At present the parallel meshing option is buggy - it is therefore highly recommended to set the mesher to only use 1 thread.
 The team is working on a solution for this.
 See issue [#80](https://github.com/openmsr/CAD_to_OpenMC/issues/80)
 - Geometries which lead to degenerate toroidal surfaces in the step-files, can have problems.
 See issue [#94](https://github.com/openmsr/CAD_to_OpenMC/issues/94)
+- As is reported in [#98](https://github.com/openmsr/CAD_to_OpenMC/issues/98) on Ubuntu 22.04 there's a problem with python 3.12.
+Specifically with installing "nlopt", which is used by one of the dependencies of CAD_to_OpenMC.
+We recommend to stay with python < 3.11 until this has been fixed upstream.

 # Use cases

 We will show a few very simple uses-cases below to get you started using CAD_to_OpenMC, starting with a simply utility script, and then some more examples showing a few of the options later.